G. Dhananjayan: Education and work

-GD has also made documentaries on legendary filmmakers.
-His first documentary on Producer-Director-Writer Panchu Arunachalam titled 'A Creator with Midas Touch' which was selected and screened at Indian Panorama of International Film Festival in Goa (2016) received widespread appreciation.
+Dhananjayan has also made documentaries on legendary filmmakers.
+His first documentary on Producer-Director-Writer Panchu Arunachalam titled 'A Creator with Midas Touch' which was selected and screened at Indian Panorama of International Film Festival in Goa (2016).
 His second documentary on legendary director Krishnan–Panju was selected and screened at Mumbai International Film Festival (2017) and received critical acclaim.

-GD joined hands with lyricist and screenplay writer Madhan Karky in 2023 and started a pioneering initiative of SCRIPTick, a ready-to-shoot script bank to help talented screenwriters.
+Dhananjayan joined hands with lyricist and screenplay writer Madhan Karky in 2023 and started a pioneering initiative of SCRIPTick, a ready-to-shoot script bank to help talented screenwriters.

-GD is regularly interviewed by many popular YouTube channels wherein he shares his views openly and objectively.
-His interviews are pretty popular among people interested in the film business.

-Movie production
+Film production

-At Moser Baer Entertainment GD ventured into film production with Shaurya in Hindi and Vellitherai in Tamil.
+At Moser Baer Entertainment Dhananjayan ventured into film production with Shaurya in Hindi and Vellitherai in Tamil.
 Moser Baer then produced Sankat City and "Hide & Seek" in Hindi, Raman Thediya Seethai, Poo, Abhiyum Naanum,Kanden Kadhalai, Aval Peyar Thamizharasi, and Siddhu +2 with K. Bhagyaraj in Tamil and Kaana Kanmani in Malayalam in two years.

-At UTV Motion Pictures (now called Disney-India) GD had acquired and also produced films in Tamil and Malayalam.
+At UTV Motion Pictures (now called Disney-India) Dhananjayan had acquired and also produced films in Tamil and Malayalam.
 The first film, UTV marketed after his joining was Deiva Thirumagal which was a critically acclaimed movie.
 He was involved in producing, marketing, and distributing films.
 Under his supervision UTV co-produced in Tamil Vettai and Vazhakku Enn 18/9 with Director N. Lingusamy's Thirrupathi Brothers, Kalakalappu and Theeya Velai Seiyyanum Kumaru with Sundar C's Avni Cinemax, M.Saravanan—Vikram Prabhu' Ivan Veramathiri and Suriya's Anjaan with Director N. Lingusamy's Thirrupathi Brothers, and Naan Sigappu Manithan with Vishal Film Factory.
 GD had produced under UTV banner Muran, Mugamoodi, Thaandavam,"Settai, Sigaram Thodu, Director S.P.Jhananathan—Arya-Vijay Sethupathi's Purampokku and Director Vishnuvaradhan—Arya's Yatchan in Tamil.
 In Malayalam UTV had produced Grandmaster and Husbands in Goa.
-In his last assignment with UTV, GD was involved in the marketing of Director Sudha Kongara and Madhavan's Irudhi Suttru in 2016.
+In his last assignment with UTV, Dhananjayan was involved in the marketing of Director Sudha Kongara and Madhavan's Irudhi Suttru in 2016.

-GD is currently an independent consulting film producer and distributor.
+Dhananjayan is currently an independent consulting film producer and distributor.
 In 2018, he produced Tamil films Mr. Chandramouli by Thiru (director), starring Karthik (actor), Gautham Karthik, Regina Cassandra, Varalaxmi Sarathkumar, Santhosh Prathap and others and Kaatrin Mozhi by Radha Mohan, starring Jyothika, Vidharth, Lakshmi Manchu, Kabadadaari with Sibi Sathyaraj and Kapatadhaari in Telugu with Sumanth.

-GD is one of the Partners of the newly created company Infiniti Film Ventures in 2019 and the company has produced Kodiyil Oruvan, Kolai, and Raththam released till 2023.
+Dhananjayan is one of the partners of Infiniti Film Ventures and the company has produced Kodiyil Oruvan, Kolai, and Raththam released in 2023.

-GD is known for his full involvement while producing the film with his director and observes the way the movie is molded in shape without setbacks.
-Director Cheran once mentioned in an interview that producers should be like GD by visiting the shooting spots and being a part of the production process so that they will know what hurdles the film crew is facing while making a movie.